Go the extra mile

 After something more relaxed?
 Stop in the pretty waterfront village, Metung, in the Gippsland Lakes area and discover the region's best fishing and sailing spots.

-Sink your toes into warm sand at Squeaky Beach, soak up the views from the top of Mount Oberon and transport yourself to the African Sahara desert with a wander across the Big Drift's expansive sand dunes.
+Sink your toes into warm sand at Squeaky Beach and soak up the views from the top of Mount Oberon.
 Leave Melbourne and travel 2.5 hours to the entrance of Wilson's Promontory National Park.

 On your way to the campground, be sure to stop at Tidal River for great views of the wetlands.
 If you’re keen for a dip, you can walk a few kilometres to the idyllic Fairy Cove, where you will find bright sand and crystal-clear water – if you're lucky, you might even get the island-worthy beach to yourself.
 All refreshed, it's worth pushing on to the tip of Tongue Point for views of the national park's coastline.